Skip to content

 HTTP Transport

-Receipts are transmitted via the PEAC-Receipt HTTP header as a detached JWS compact serialization:
+Receipts are transmitted via the PEAC-Receipt HTTP header as a compact JWS:

 # Request with receipt